Manoko104/CoffeeShop-Sale-Analysis/README.md

 The Objective is to transform raw data into strategic insights, enabling the new CEO to make informed, growth-oriented decisions that drive business performance and operational excellence.

-Summary of findings;
+**📚Summary of findings**

-1. Revenue growth per month,
+- 💰Revenue growth per month,

-2. Product performance per store,
+  _🎉Jan 12%_

+  _❤️Feb 11%_

+  _🌧️Mar 14%_

+  _☔Apr 17%_

+  _🍁May 22%_

+  _❄️Jun 24%_

+- 📦Product sales per store location;

+  _Coffee is the top-performing product category, contributing 41.6% of total sales (R178,500)_

+  _Packaged Chocolate (0.2%), These may require targeted promotions or a review of product placement_

-3. Total revenue categorized by customer spending brackets,
+- 🛍️Total revenue categorized by customer spending brackets;

-4. Sales distribution across different times of the day.
+  _Medium spenders dominate, contributing 67% of the total revenue — this segment is the business's core revenue driver_

+- 🔢Units sold per 	📅week Vs per 🏬store;

+  _Sales are fairly evenly distributed throughout the week, with all days between 13.81% and 14.56% — only a 0.75% spread.

+  _ Saturday has the lowest percentage of sales (13.81%), slightly below average — this may indicate lower traffic or purchasing behavior on weekends.

-Tools & Technology used;
+**🛠️Tools & Technology used**

-1.Miro
+- Miro

-2.SQL (standard)
+- SQL (standard)

-3.Snowflake Cloud Platform
+- Snowflake Cloud Platform

-4.MS Excel
+- MS Excel

-5.Canva

-Recommendation;

-1. Improve weekend sales performance (Saturdays and Sundays)
+- Canva

+**💡Recommendation**

+-  Themed promotions or limited-edition products for the month of february.
-2. Initiatives to drive packaged chocolate sales
+-  Initiatives to drive packaged chocolate sales.
-3. Identify strategies to engage low-spending customers
-4. Explore opportunities to boost evening sales
+-  Identify strategies to engage low-spending customers and explore opportunities to boost evening sales.
+-  Improve weekend sales performance (Saturdays and Sundays)